 Organic Soap with Social Impact

 ARTHOUSE Unlimited creates colourful, striking and fun recycled cards, bags and bath and beauty products.
 Their products are made from sustainable materials and feature gorgeous, high-contrast designs.
 All the artists live with complex epilepsy and learning disabilities.
 100% of the revenue ARTHOUSE Unlimited raises through their products goes back into the charity: they aim to challenge perceptions and create better acceptance and inclusion for all people living with disabilities.

-This luxurious triple-milled organic soap has a fresh jasmine and orange fragrance.
+This luxurious triple-milled organic soap has a beautiful lavender and citrus fragrance.
 It's made in the UK from organic and vegan-friendly ingredients.
-Presented in a beautiful embellished gold floral design box which is fully recyclable.
-Blooming Marvellous Jasmine and Orange Organic Soap, £5.50
+Presented in embellished recyclable packaging featuring a collaborative design celebrating the underwater world.
+Lavender & Citrus Organic Tubular Soap, £6.75

 Bags of Goodness

 This cute bag is an excellent gift because it has so many uses: pencil case, makeup bag, wash bag, paintbrush holder - you decide!
 It's made from screen-printed linen by a Fair Trade project that employs people with disabilities in Tanzania.
 Neema uses money generated from selling their sustainable products to support the charity and build adapted housing for their employees.
 Tropical Leaf-Print Bag: Handmade and Fair Trade, £12